OMD-GraphRAG: Enhancing GraphRAG with Ontology-Guided Extraction, Multi-Dimensional Clustering and Dual-Channel Fusion: Conclusion

 \section{Conclusion}

-By integrating an ontology-guided knowledge extraction paradigm, multi-source knowledge integration, and a multi-dimensional community clustering mechanism, \textbf{UniAI-GraphRAG} innovatively addresses the critical challenges inherent in traditional GraphRAG frameworks.
-These include insufficient domain adaptability in cross-industry applications, poor coverage of entity relationships, and the persistent trade-off between retrieval efficiency and accuracy.
+By enhancing GraphRAG with ontology-guided extraction,multi-dimensional clustering, and dual-channel fusion.
+OMD-GraphRAG innovatively addresses the critical challenges inherent in traditional GraphRAG frameworks:insufficient domain adaptability in cross-industry applications, poor coverage of entity relationships, and the persistent trade-off between retrieval efficiency and accuracy.
+Experimental results on the MultiHop-RAG benchmark demonstrate that our OMD-GraphRAG framework outperforms open-source GraphRAG frameworks by \textbf{9.21\%} in retrieval accuracy, validating the effectiveness of our method and providing the industry with a new, higher-performance open-source GraphRAG implementation.